In this tutorial, you will learn how to create a set of time series models to

 multi-region.
 For simplicity, store your dataset in the same location.Leave the remaining default settings as they are, and click Create dataset.

-Before creating the model, it is beneficial to see how your input time series looks.
-You can achieve this by using Looker Studio.
+Before creating the model, you can optionally visualize your input time series data to get a sense of the distribution.
+You can do this by using Looker Studio.

 to extract the date information from the starttime